MicrosoftDocs/office-developer-msproject-xml-docs/project-xml-data-interchange/new-xml-elements.md

 This article organizes the new elements alphabetically within the following sections, which parallel the organization of this schema reference.
 For detailed information about XML element structure, see [Project Data Interchange Elements](bb968664\(v=office.12\).md).

-  - Table 1: New Project Elements
+  - Table 1: New Project elements

-  - Table 2: New OutlineCode Elements
+  - Table 2: New OutlineCode elements

-  - Table 3: New ExtendedAttribute Elements
+  - Table 3: New ExtendedAttribute elements

-  - Table 4: New Calendar Elements
+  - Table 4: New Calendar elements

-  - Table 5: New Task Elements
+  - Table 5: New Task elements

-  - Table 6: New Resource Elements
+  - Table 6: New Resource elements

-  - Table 7: New Assignment Elements
+  - Table 7: New Assignment elements

 ### Table 1.
 New Project elements